 Joe Wheeler State Park

 Joe Wheeler State Park is such a gorgeous park that offers camping, cabins & cottages, a lodge, hiking, golf, a day use swimming area, boating, and so much more! (photo by Steve Minor)

 The Rosenbaum Home is the only Frank Lloyd Wright designed structure in Alabama, and the house is an excellent example of the Usonian style and contains furniture designed by Wright.

 Pope’s Tavern Museum

-Pope’s Tavern Museum was at one time a stagecoach stop, tavern, and inn, and Pope’s Tavern is one of the the oldest structures in Florence.
+Pope’s Tavern Museum was at one time a stagecoach stop, tavern, and inn, and Pope’s Tavern is one of the oldest structures in Florence.